 As you may have noticed, the most common issue for snake plants is root rot.
 To avoid this, simply ensure you are not overwatering the plant.
 Here are a few other points to consider if you’re concerned about your plant’s health:

-- Where at all possible, avoid exposing the plant to extreme temperatures or variations in temperatures.
+- Where at all possible, avoid exposing snake plants to extreme temperatures or variations in temperatures.
 If you’re planning on keeping snake plants outdoors, see our in-depth guide on the ideal hardiness zones.

 - Insect infestation such as vine weevil or scale.
 If you notice an infestation, remove the infected leaf, larvae, and affected mulch or soil.